yugabyte/yugabyte-db/docs/content/preview/explore/change-data-capture/cdc-tutorials/cdc-azure-event-hub.md

 To connect the CDC Connector to Event Hubs, edit the `config.yaml` file in the directory where you created the YugabyteDB CDC Connector, with the following parameters:

 - `dest_conf`: Connection string for the event hub.
-You can find this connection string in the Azure portal by navigating to Event Hubs and clicking on "Shared access policies".
-Then click on "RootManageSharedAccessKey" and copy the "Connection string - primary key".
+You can find this connection string in the Azure portal by navigating to **Event Hubs > Shared access policies**, click **RootManageSharedAccessKey** and copy the "Connection string - primary key".
 - `batch_size`: Maximum number of events that can be sent in a single batch.
 - `batch_timeout_ms`: Maximum time (in milliseconds) that can elapse before a batch is sent, even if it is not full.
 - `consumer_threads`: Number of threads that the CDC Connector will use to consume events from YugabyteDB.
 Set this value based on the number of cores on your machine.